agent-based-information-flow-simulation/agents-assembly-translator/README.md

 ```
 pip install aasm
 ```
-If you are afraid of pip, you can download this repository.
+Alternatively, you can download this repository.
 No additional dependencies are required.

 ### Usage
 You can run the translator as a package.
 To translate *agent.aasm* to SPADE, run: